DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 * PubIt![^PubIt!] - automatically converts your digital files for viewing on NOOK, mobile, and computing devices.
 It helps you distribute your ebooks to all kind of readers.

-* Smashwords[^Smashwords] - makes it free and easy to publish, distribute and sell ebooks globally at the largest ebook retailers, including the Apple iPad iBookstore, Barnes & Noble, Sony, Kobo, Baker & Taylor, Diesel ebook Store and more.
+* Smashwords[^Smashwords] - makes it free and easy to publish, distribute and sell ebooks globally at the largest ebook retailers, including the Apple iPad iBookstore, Barnes & Noble, Sony, Kobo, Baker & Taylor, Diesel eBooks store and more.
 There are no setup fees and no cost to update or revise your book.

-* XinXii[^XinXii] - facilitate authors to upload and sell their work online on their XinXii author page: short works, documents and books (as ebook or audiobook) - in multiple formats including PDF, EPUB and mobi.
+* XinXii[^XinXii] - facilitate authors to upload and sell their work online on their XinXii author page: short works, documents and books (as ebook or audiobook) - in multiple formats including PDF, EPUB and MOBI.
 As an aggregator, XinXii distributes to major international ebook retailers.

 ###Options in the Netherlands

-* CB Print on demand[^CB-Print-on-demand] - is the largest Dutch supplier of non-specialist printed books to bookshops and consumers.
+* CB print on demand[^CB-Print-on-demand] - is the largest Dutch supplier of non-specialist printed books to bookshops and consumers.
 In addition to selling ebooks through Dutch and Belgian retailers, CB also facilitates international sales.
 One of the services is print-on-demand.
 This is directed primarily at publishers already working with the CB distribution center.
 The book will stay available through the book databases used by book stores and publishers in the same way when it is in stock as a paper edition.

-* Boekscout[^Boekscout] - is one of the biggest print-on-demand publishers in The Netherlands, aimed at self-publishing.
+* Boekscout[^Boekscout] - is one of the biggest print-on-demand publishers in the Netherlands, aimed at self-publishing.

-## Pirate platforms: AAAAARG, Monoskop, Pirate Bay, library.ru
+## Pirate platforms: AAAAARG, Monoskop, The Pirate Bay, library.ru
 As with music and films, 'pirate' platforms haven often been the avant-garde of electronic publishing.
 They provide music, films, games and electronic books as free downloads - either in outright copyright violation or in gray zones (when, for example, providing obscure and out-of-print books, films or recordings whose rights owners are unknown).
 Whether one likes it or not, pirate platforms have best met customer demand.
 Often, they are user friendlier than many Internet shops.
 The mere existence and popularity of pirate sites for digitized book shows, by the way, how large the market for electronic reading really is.
 Pirate platforms are, by their nature, even more volatile than online bookstores and e-reading platforms.
 Worldwide, many organizations exist aiming to combat piracy and shut down facilitators of said practice, even when operating on a small scale.
 As a general rule pirate platforms have proven to be mostly resistant to the crackdown attempts by copyright enforcers, often reincarnating on a different web domain shortly after a forced closure.

-Commercial providers of digital content can learn a lot from the pirates.Netflix,[^Netflix] the most successful web service for **streaming** films and growing competitor for pay TV, is known for buying films based on their popularity on The Pirate Bay.[^The-Pirate-Bay]
+Commercial providers of digital content can learn a lot from the pirates.
+Netflix,[^Netflix] the most successful web service for **streaming** films and growing competitor for pay TV, is known for buying films based on their popularity on The Pirate Bay.[^The-Pirate-Bay]

 #### All-purpose download sites
 Sites like The Pirate Bay offer all kinds of media for download: films, music, computer games and software, and electronic books.
-Since they are widely used, display current download statistics and since their technology (bittorrent) depend on user participation for their downloads to stay alive, they can provide great insight into what is really popular among readers.
+Since they are widely used, display current download statistics and since their technology (BitTorrent) depend on user participation for their downloads to stay alive, they can provide great insight into what is really popular among readers.

-The content listed on The Pirate Bay and other sites for the bittorrent **protocol** tends to be mainstream: Hollywood films, pop music, and a tendency towards non-fiction and technical handbook literature alongside fantasy and Science Fiction among the ebook downloads.
+The content listed on The Pirate Bay and other sites for the BitTorrent **protocol** tends to be mainstream: Hollywood films, pop music, and a tendency towards non-fiction and technical handbook literature alongside fantasy and science fiction among the ebook downloads.
 For example, on a particular day and minute in June 2014, the book 'Atlas of Ancient Worlds' had more than 2000 downloads in 48 hours.
 In comparison, the most popular film - an episode of the TV series 'Game of Thrones' - had more than 70000 downloads.

 #### General ebook sites